How to Say You’re Welcome in Portuguese from Portugal

 A Quick Note on “Welcome to” in Portuguese

-In English, you might use the word: “Welcome” if you are answering someone who thanked you.
+In English, you might use the word “Welcome” if you are answering someone who thanked you.
 But you can also say it when you are actually welcoming someone into a space or setting.
 In Portuguese, that does not apply.

-Instead, in both Portugal and Brazil, you’ll hear “Bem-vindo.”
+Instead, in Portugal, you’ll hear “Bem-vindo.”

 Add the verb “ser” (To be) conjugated in its Present Subjunctive form to make up the expression “Seja bem-vindo